Back to: Angular Tutorials For Beginners and Professionals

 In this step, we introduce Angular guards and resolvers.

-- Route guards restrict access to sensitive pages, such as Checkout and Order Success.
+- Route guards are used to restrict access to sensitive pages such as Checkout and Order Success.
 If a user is not logged in, they are redirected to the login page.

 - Resolvers ensure that product data is fetched before navigating to the product details page, resulting in a smoother user experience.